YichengWu/PhaseCam3D/README.md

 ## Train

-To train the entire framework, simply just run the following code
+To train the entire framework, simply run the following code
 ```
 python depth_estimation.py
 ```
-Inside the code, `results_dir` the output result directory, `DATA_PATH` is the directory of the download dataset.
+Inside the code, `results_dir` is the output result directory, `DATA_PATH` is the directory of the downloaded dataset.
 The learning rate of the optical layer and digital network can be set individually using `lr_optical` and `lr_digital`.
-Detailed instruction about choosing the learning rate can be found in Sec.
-IIID(d) in the paper.
+Detailed instruction about choosing the learning rate can be found in paper Sec.
+IIID(d).

 ### Logging